 This report is essential reading for chairs, chief executives, board members and senior managers of organisations that want to further strengthen their governance.

-Sunday Times recognition for our research
+Sunday Times report on our governance research

 The Sunday Times reported our findings into the governance of large charities.
 The article highlighted our findings on the key drivers of effective governance.